home / mcp / mcp 3d printer server

 modify_stl_section

-Apply transformations to a specific section of an STL model.
+Apply targeted transformations to a specific section of an STL file.

 generate_stl_visualization